-- Automatic: The camera adjusts the aperture, gain and shutter automatically. - Automatic aperture: The camera adjusts the aperture and gain automatically.
-The shutter is fixed. - Automatic shutter: The camera adjusts the shutter and gain automatically.
-The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free: The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz: The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz: The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual: The aperture, gain and shutter are fixed.
+- Automatic: The camera\adjusts the aperture, gain and shutter automatically. - Automatic aperture : The camera adjusts the aperture and gain automatically.
+The shutter is fixed. - Automatic shutter : The camera adjusts the shutter and gain automatically.
+The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s.

+• Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 120 s (60 Hz) for brighter scenes.

+- Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual : The aperture, gain and shutter are fixed.

-Exposure zone: The exposure zone tells the camera to prioritize image quality in the most important part of the scene.
-Select the part of the scene of greatest interest to calculate the automatic exposure levels, for example the area in front of an entrance door.
+Exposure zone: Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.

-The exposure zones are related to the original image (un-rotated), and the names of the zones apply to the original image.
+The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
 This means, for example, that if the video stream is rotated 90°, then the Upper zone becomes the Right zone in the stream, and Left becomes Lower.

 - Automatic: Suitable for most situations. - Center: Uses a fixed area in the center of the image to calculate the exposure.
-The area has a fixed size and position in the live view. - Full: Uses the entire live view to calculate the exposure. - Upper: Uses an area with a fixed size and position in the upper part of the image to calculate the exposure. - Lower: Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. - Left: Uses an area with a fixed size and position in the left part of the image to calculate the exposure. - Right: Uses an area with a fixed size and position in the right part of the image to calculate the exposure. - Spot: Uses an area with a fixed size and position in the live view to calculate the exposure. - Custom: Uses an area in the live view to calculate the exposure.
+The area has a fixed size and position in the live view. - Full : Uses the entire live view to calculate the exposure. - Upper : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure. - Lower : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. - Left Uses an area with a fixed size and position in the left part of the image to calculate the exposure. - Right U: Uses an area with a fixed size and position in the right part of the image to calculate the exposure. - Spot: Uses an area with a fixed size and position in the live view to calculate the exposure. - Custom: Uses an area in the live view to calculate the exposure.
 You can adjust the size and position of the area.